sourcegraph/sourcegraph-public-snapshot/doc/cody/overview/install-vscode.md

 ## Verifying the installation

-Once connected, you should see the Cody icon on the left side of VS Code.
-Click it, and a panel will open up.
+Once connected, click the Cody icon from the sidebar again, and a panel will open.
 To verify that the Cody AI extension has been successfully installed and is working as expected:

 - Open a file in a supported programming language like JavaScript, Python, Go, etc.
 - As you start typing, Cody AI should begin providing intelligent suggestions and context-aware completions based on your coding patterns and the context of your code